YipengHu/MPHY0043/README.md

 [MONAI](https://monai.io/) is also used, with many dedicated deep learning functionalities designed for medical applications.

 ### Development tools
-[Jupyter Notebook](https://jupyter.org/) and [Anaconda/Conda](https://www.anaconda.com/) are frequently used in most tutorials and may be required for the assessed group work and coursework.
+[Jupyter Notebook](https://jupyter.org/) and [Anaconda/Conda](https://www.anaconda.com/) are used in certain tutorials and may be helpful for the assessed group work and coursework.
 Follow the [Development Tools](docs/dev_tools.md) to set them up on your machine.

 Although not required, it is encouraged to use [Git](https://git-scm.com/) with this repository.
-Tutorials for its basic uses are also widely available, e.g. [Work with Git](https://github.com/YipengHu/MPHY0030/blob/main/docs/dev_env_git.md) used in MPHY0030.
+Tutorials for its basic uses are also widely available, e.g. [Work with Git](https://github.com/YipengHu/MPHY0030/blob/main/docs/dev_env_git.md).

 ## 2. Tutorials